sfera-labs/strato-pi-max/README.md

 ./rpctrl.sh
 ```

-## Additional resources for expansion boards
+## Expansion Boards

-Refer to the user guide of your expansion board for details on when and how to use the these resources.
+Refer to the user guide of your expansion board for details on how and when to use the these additional resources.

 ### CAN